Top Production Assistant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: What do you want to achieve by working here?
+• Question: What would make you want to quit?

 What the interviewer is looking for: